Effective Date: May 17, 2017

 For California Residents – Your California Privacy Rights

 California residents can request and obtain from us once a year and free of charge a list of all third parties to which ProtectMyPublicMedia.org has disclosed certain information during the preceding calendar year for the third parties’ direct marketing purposes.
 If you are a California resident and want such a list, please Contact Us.
 For all requests, you must put the statement “Your California Privacy Rights” in the message field of your request, as well as your name, street address, city, state, and zip code.
 Please note that we will not accept these requests via the telephone, mail, or by facsimile, and we are not responsible for notices that are not labeled or sent properly, or that do not have complete information.

-If you have any questions, wish to correct, update, or remove any of your personal information, or wish to opt out of future communications from protectmypublicmedia.org, please Contact Us.
+If you have any questions, wish to correct, update, or remove any of your personal information, or wish to opt out of future communications from ProtectMyPublicMedia.org, please Contact Us.

 Gathering of Information

-Any information that you include in User Materials that you Submit to protectmypublicmedia.org, as part of a testimonial, blog comment, message or otherwise may become public.
-Any information that you Submit on or through Protect My Public Media’s social networking pages, including comments on our Facebook, Twitter, or YouTube pages, also may become public.
-Please be aware that third party services such as Facebook, Twitter, and YouTube are unrelated to protectmypublicmedia.org and your use of those sites is subject to the terms and policies of those third parties.
+Any content that visitors Submit to or through ProtectMyPublicMedia.org, as part of a testimonial, blog comment, message or otherwise, may become public.
+Any information that visitors Submit on or through Protect My Public Media’s social networking pages, including comments on our Facebook, Twitter, Google+ or YouTube pages, also may become public.
+Please be aware that third party services such as Facebook, Twitter, Google+ and YouTube are unrelated to ProtectMyPublicMedia.org and your use of those websites, applications, features, and services is subject to the terms and policies of those third parties.